BobLearnR/DataScienceCoursera/HelloWorld.md

 	* $ git push  https://github.com/BobLearnR/DataScienceCoursera master

-### Below id the Link that I will Submit pointing to the HelloWorld.md file on your Github repo.
+### Below is the Link that I will Submit pointing to the HelloWorld.md file in my Github repo.

 https://github.com/BobLearnR/DataScienceCoursera/blob/master/HelloWorld.md